Initial data rigidity via Dirac-Witten operators: Identifying the product structure

-\begin{proof}[Proof of \cref{Thm:ProdStr}] We invoke the previous theorem for the vector field $X = -\bafrac{U}{|U|_g^2}$.
+\begin{proof}[Proof of \cref{Thm:ProdStr}] We invoke \cref{Thm:FlowFol} for the vector field $X = -\bafrac{U}{|U|_g^2}$.
 In order to make use of its full strength, we show that the foliation defined by the closed $1$-form $U^\flat$ extends (or actually coincides with) the foliation $(f^{-1}(t))_{t \in \R}$.
-Since $U^\flat(X) = 1 \neq 0$, $X$ is transversal to the leaves of this foliation.
+Since $U^\flat(X) = -1 \neq 0$, $X$ is transversal to the leaves of this foliation.

 So let $Y$ be a vector in $Tf^{-1}(t)$ for some $t \in \R$.
 We have to show that $g(U,Y)=0$.
 We pull $Y$ back to $\mathcal{D}^\prime$ along $\Phi^\prime$ and extend this to a vector field on $\mathcal{D}^\prime$ in such a way that it is constant in the $\R$-direction.
 Then the pushed-forward vector field $\widetilde{Y}$ on $M^\prime$ extends $Y$, is tangential to the foliation $(f^{-1}(t))_{t \in \R}$ everywhere and satisfies $[\widetilde{Y},X]=0$.